 CleanPlex® Custom NGS Panels are powered by Paragon Genomics’ CleanPlex Technology – an ultra-high multiplex PCR-based target enrichment technology for next-generation sequencing (NGS).
 It features a highly advanced proprietary primer design algorithm and an innovative, patented background cleaning chemistry.
 Together they enable more than 20,000 amplicons to be multiplexed in a single assay to build NGS panels as large as a few megabases in size for interrogating hundreds of genes.

-Paragon Genomics has developed a prototype TMB panel that contains over 350 genes covered by approximately 20,000 amplicons.
-The prototype panel was tested by Berry Oncology (subsidiary of Berry Genomics in China) to measure TMB in solid tumor FFPE samples.
+Paragon Genomics has developed a high-performance TMB panel that contains over 350 genes covered by approximately 20,000 amplicons.
+The panel was tested by Berry Oncology (subsidiary of Berry Genomics in China) to measure TMB in solid tumor FFPE samples.
 For each sample, the TMB was calculated, the types of mutations were documented, and the top mutated genes were identified.
-They compared the mutations identified using the prototype TMB panel to those identified with WES for the same 103 samples and found a high degree of overlap between the two methods.
+They compared the mutations identified using the TMB panel to those identified with WES for the same 103 samples and found a high degree of overlap between the two methods.
 They also found a high degree of correlation when they compared the TMB calculated using the two methods.

 High TMB Correlation with Whole Exome Sequencing Data